tschoof/blog/_posts/2018-05-07-how-to-podcast.md

 	* Use a Limiter set to -9 dBTP (in terms of risking intersample peaking this works out for me because I release a 128kbps mp3), Lookahead 1.5ms and a Release of 150ms
 	* (If you use Logic, be aware of the weirdness I pointed out when talking about limiting)
 * Step 3: Apply 8dB of gain on the *Master Track*
 * Result: After bouncing, you should end up with a file that measures at -16 LUFS (stereo)/ -19 (mono).
-It also should have a loudness range somewhere south of 8dB.
-If you end up with a higher value, you might need to put some more compression on one or multiple tracks.
+It also should have a **loudness range** somewhere south of 8 LU.
+If you end up with a higher value, you might need to put some more dynamics compression on one or multiple tracks.

 For all the remaining why and how (Why -27LUFS, why three steps, why why whyyyy?) – here are my top 5 resources: